RTEMS/rtems-docs/posix-compliance/preface.rst

 without multiple processes or can only be implemented in a restricted fashion.

+Missing methods required by the C99 standard or FACE Technical Standard Edition 3.0 General Purpose Profile are good candidates to add.
+Proposals to add missing methods from the C11 standard should be reviewed by RTEMS core developers to ensure the effort is well spent.
+There are rumors that some optional methods that are not being widely implemented will be removed in a future versino of the C Programming Language standard.

 The next chapter in this document describes each of the standards with which the RTEMS alignment is tracked.
 Each subsequent chapter in this document presents the alignment of RTEMS with a specific standard